snippets > protect-public-url-modsecurity-ingress-nginx-kubernetes-cluster

 kubectl -n ingress-nginx create configmap modsecurityconf --from-file=modsecurity.conf

-If, after creating the initial version, you need to change the file again locally, you can update the ConfigMap by doing the following.
+If you need to change the file again locally, you can update the ConfigMap by doing the following.

 kubectl -n ingress-nginx create configmap modsecurityconf \